mikegwf1/-Rabbinic_Citation_Network/README.md

 b) A set of jape files which will be located in the file system.
 Jape files are pattern file inputs to Gate, which define the patterns that we expect denote quotes in the text.
 Create a folder called "jape" under activeFolder and copy the files in the Github /jape/ folder into it.

 c) GetRabbiCountsMain also utilizes a MySql database (https://www.mysql.com/), reading a Rabbis table containing all rabbis in our database of rabbis and writing a Citations table which contains all instances GetRabbiCountsMain located of rabbi names in the Talmudic text and a Rabbi_intervals table which contains all instances where rabbi instances were located within 5 words of one another.
 Create a MySql schema and import the populated rabbis table and the empty Citations Rabbi_intervals table from the Github /db/ folder.
+Edit dbName in /src/globals/Parameters.java to contain the name of the schema.

+d) The tractate level files created in step 1.
+Edit taCorporaFolder in /src/globals/Parameters.java to point to the location of these files

+GetRabbiCountsMain will also create a number of output files.
+Create a folder called "output_sefaria" under activeFolder to hold these outputs.

+Finally, GetRabbiCountsMain requires the following libraries which are located in the Github /lib/ folder: common-io-2.5.jar gate.jar commons-codec-1.11.jar jheatchart-0.6.jar

+Run GetRabbiCountsMain to generate the analysis files and populate the MySql tables.